In the Summer of 1953 my father Geoffrey Gander and his friends set off on their annual Motor Cycling holiday around

 They took a Brough Superior SS100, Triumph Thunderbird, Triumph T100 and a couple of Sunbeams.

 As of June 2015 this web page has now had over 23 million visitors so if you email me sorry if my reply is not immediate as I do get many great emails and like to respond properly.

 As a side note and of interest to all motorcycle riders ...
-A few months ago I bought a set of expensive Halvarssons waterproof jacket and trousers from motolegends in Guildford, UK.
+In March I bought a set of expensive Halvarssons waterproof jacket and trousers from motolegends in Guildford, UK.
 I used them for the first time in the rain and after just 15 minutes of riding I was wet in various places.
 I was very dissapointed and returned home after just 30 minutes completely soaked.
 I have been in contact with Motolegends to report that the jacket and trousers were not waterproof and indeed were hopeless.
 I will post on this page the results and whether motolegends are a company that looks after its customers or should be avoided at all costs.